NNdemo/CP3407/README.md

 Checklist/TODOs:
 * ✅ Update the following during each week prac session
 * ✅ github entry timestamp is BEFORE the iteration-1
-* (Pending) User stories are correct
+* ✅ User stories are correct
-* (Pending) Must have more user stories than fits into iterations 1 and 2.
+* ✅ Must have more user stories than fits into iterations 1 and 2.
 To practice the priority.
+*

 Project Goals:
 * Building a user friendly interface to make navigating easy